-A Job Dictionary profiles the specific tasks associated with a role and identifies the potential risk(s).
+A Job Dictionary profiles the specific tasks associated with a role and identifies the potential risks.
 It provides objective information, which can be used by either an employer, or medical / allied health professional, to understand the physical requirements of the role.
-A Job Dictionary is the first crucial step in the development of:

-- Pre-Employment Assessments that are based on real and objective data, aimed at mitigating preventable workplace injuries;
+- Ensure your Pre-Employment Assessments are based on real and objective data, aimed at mitigating preventable workplace injuries;

-- Suitable Duties Plans that allow medical / allied health professionals to make informed decisions, and tailor quantifiable programs to facilitate an early and sustainable return to work;
+- Allow medical / allied health professionals to make informed decisions, and tailor quantifiable programs to facilitate an early and sustainable return to work;

-- Targeted injury prevention initiatives based on risk(s).
+- Targeted injury prevention initiatives based on job role risk(s).